Scrambler (ride): Gee Whizzer

 The 'Gee Whizzer' derivative was constructed and commissioned by the operators King Carnival amusements of Tasmania, Australia during the 1950s.
 The project was carried out by rail engineers who utilized rail and tram parts that were common for the era.
 This machine is currently the largest and fastest of the variants utilizing a unique fully suspended balanced single sweep arm design, driven from the top resulting in no lower arm assembly.
 The center support core is fully independent and does not require a support deck; instead, eight extended stabilizers are fitted to the core during assembly.
 Only one of these machines is known to still be in existence.

 Cyclone

 A Cyclone, also known as a Lifting Twist, manufactured by ARM UK, has very much the same function and appearance as a normal Sizzler, except that the centre structure begins to lift with the cars once it reaches up to normal speed until it reaches above the fence level, where it remains for the duration of the ride.
 They are considerably fast when they reach full speed, although they normally slow down first so riders can brace for the full speed.
 After the full speed part is over, the centre structure begins to lower back to platform level as the ride slows down to a stop.
-Only two of these Cyclones currently exist in the world.
+Only three of these Cyclones currently exist in the world.